hyperb1iss/q/README.md

   cwd: true

 prompts:
-  explain: "Explain this error and suggest a fix:"
+  explain: 'Explain this error and suggest a fix:'
-  review: "Review this code for issues:"
+  review: 'Review this code for issues:'
 ```

 ## Requirements